Abdou-ce/printf/README.md

 int print_S(va_list ap, params_t *params): Prints strings while handling non-printable and extended ASCII characters.

 Function Purpose
 When parsing a format string in the custom printf-like implementation, these functions are responsible for handling specific format specifiers encountered (e.g., %c, %d, %s).
-They format and print the corresponding data based on the formatting options and flags specified within the format strin.
+They format and print the corresponding data based on the formatting options and flags specified within the format string.